MohammadHosseinBakhshian/Introduction-to-AI-Coursework/README.md

 ![TensorFlow](https://img.shields.io/badge/TensorFlow-2.x-orange.svg)
 ![Status](https://img.shields.io/badge/Status-Completed-success.svg)

 This repository contains the complete set of assignments and the final project for the **Introduction to Artificial Intelligence** course.
-All implementations are provided as Jupyter Notebooks, along with a comprehensive report and the final project presentation (PowerPoint).
+All implementations are provided as Jupyter Notebooks.

 ---